bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

 ﻿## HackPark
-Brute forcing a websites login with Hydra, identify and use a public exploit then escalate the privileges on a Windows machine!
+Brute forcing a website login with Hydra, identify and use a public exploit then escalate the privileges on a Windows machine!

-### Recon
+### ### Reconnaissance
 - There is a HTTP webpage on port 80 and is running a blog.
-- Have couple pages and a login page http://10.10.81.179/Account/login.aspx?ReturnURL=/admin/
+- Have couple pages and a login page at http://10.10.81.179/Account/login.aspx?ReturnURL=/admin/
 - When visited the home page source, can see the comment saying the website is using BlogEngine 3.3.6.0
 - Performed a nmap scan on the server to find if there are any open ports and other services.
 -